warrenalphonso/warrenalphonso.github.io/_drafts/learning-notes.md

 #### Personal Memory Systems More Broadly

 In QC especially, memory is a bottle-neck to cognition.
 People think they're stuck on hard, esoteric concepts but are really not truly understanding basic notation or terminology.
 I should be especially mindful of this.

-### Spaced Repetition for Efficient Learning by Gwern

-The testing effect is the observation that testing someone's memory will strengthen it.
-It is well-established in psychology.

-The most common mistakes with SRS are: 1. formulating poor questions and answers, and 2. assuming they will help you learn, as opposed to maintain and preserve what you already learned.
-There's evidence {% annotate Son, Lisa. <a href="http://www.columbia.edu/cu/psychology/metcalfe/PDFs/Son2010.pdf">"Metacognitive Control and the Spacing Effect."</a> 2010. %} that people naturally choose to cram/mass study when they don't yet know the material.

-The hardest part is persisting until the benefits are clear.
-The second hardest part is deciding what's valuable enough to add in.

-Add in words from A Word A Day, personal information like birthdays, memorable quotes, etc. This little diversity will keep daily review interesting.

-On average, Gwern adds 3-20 questions a day when learning a new topic.
-Reviewing 90-100 items a day takes abobut 20 minutes.

-Something that is underappreciated is our recognition memory which applies to things like *recognizing* images or text or music.
-Standing{% annotate Standing, Lionel. <a href="https://www.gwern.net/docs/spacedrepetition/1973-standing.pdf">"Learning 10000 pictures."</a> 1973. %} showed participants 10,000 images over 5 days with 5 seconds per photo.
-He discovered the participants had an 83% success rate in identifying whether or not they saw a photo.

-Register whenever is most convenient.
-If you want to go further, review before bed.
-Long-term memory consolidation seems to be releated to sleep.{% annotate In Gwern's article, find Stahl article excerpts and read the article including the annotations within.
-Also, Philips 2013. %}

 ### How Flashcards Fail by Bill Powell